rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 This of course does not work fully, but it actually uses the new driver to project something on the screen!
-I'm starting to feel more confidence in the solution as I can test the it for real.
+I'm starting to feel more confidence in the solution as I can test it for real.

 I'm not there yet tho.
 All events are not fully implemented.
 I write more tests for those and then try them in the GUI to get the satisfaction of seeing the